 So is the current reality of book-book publishing.

 The elevator pitch: Rehsotis, sister of Grendel, reveals what led up to her brother’s encounter Beowulf and its outcomes on her people and her life.
 She chronicles her search for peace and a sense of belonging in a world where she is an outsider.
 The last of her kind.

-In my novel THE MISSING SEASON, small-town golden boy David Lloyd goes Missing in Action during the Vietnam War.
+In my novel The Missing Season, small-town golden boy David Lloyd goes Missing in Action during the Vietnam War.
 The voices and points of view of his wife, his now-teenaged daughter, his WWII veteran father-in-law, and his arch-rival’s wife and daughter are woven together into a story of confronting loss and deciding to move forward, with a firm grip on what the past means to them all.
-THE MISSING SEASON is slated for publication in 2016.
+The Missing Season is slated for publication in 2017.

 And if you enjoy comfort food with a fine flair and a welcoming approach to everyone in the kitchen, you’ll want to have Cooking-Up the Good Life (University of Minnesota Press) , which I co-authored with Chef Jenny Breen.